 COVID-19 changed the conversation around enrollment and recruitment for clinical trials.
-With physical site visits severely impacted or impossible, sponsors and Contract Research Organizations (CROs) needed immediate solutions to continue research.
+With physical site visits severely impacted or impossible, sponsors and Contract Research Organizations (CROs) needed immediate solutions to continue research, like remote consent of participants.
 Enter electronic informed consent (eConsent)—not a new solution, but one that has taken center stage during this crisis and has now established itself as a core trial technology for the pandemic and beyond.

 Castor’s CEO, Derk Arts, MD, Ph.D., recently led a virtual discussion for leaders in the research community.
 The following recap covers eConsent basics, how Castor’s new eConsent solution solves industry pain points, and how to best implement it.